UnsignedArduino/TinyTest/README.md

 # TinyTest

-A distributed testing program for chess engine.
+A distributed testing program for chess engines.